s994n/sei-project-1/readme.md

 * There is one player, who starts with a score of zero.
 * The player has an avatar on the board, in a red shirt.
 * The player's avatar can be moved by the user, with their arrow-up, arrow-down, arrow-left and arrow-right keyboard keys.
 * The player cannot move outside of passageways, which contain the dots, and therefore remains within the bounds of the game board.
-However, the player can pass through a transportation tunnel, positioned roughly at the center of the far left and right walls of the board.
-Entering the tunnel makes the player avatar appear on the opposite side of the board.
+However, the player can pass through a 'transporter tunnel', positioned roughly at the center of the far left and right walls of the board.
+Passing through the tunnel makes the player avatar appear on the opposite side of the board.
+* The player starts with three lives.
-* enemies, whose movement is determined by the computer, will start the game in a 'chase' mode, and will hunt for the player.
+* Enemies, whose movement is determined by the computer, will start the game in a 'chase' mode, and will hunt for the player.
 * Score increases as the player moves over dots on the game board, or moves over a pill (positioned at the four corners of the board), or collides with an enemy whose mode is in 'flee' (which occurs for a set period of time after the player landed on a pill).
+* When a player moves over a pill, all enemys' modes are changed for a few seconds to 'flee', before reverting back to a 'chase' mode.
 * When all dots on a current board have been removed, the dots are replenished (the player can then continue to increase their score, moving over the dots).
-* When a player moves over a pill, all enemys' modes are changed for a few seconds to 'flee', before reverting back to a 'chase' mode.
+However, pills are not replenished in this way.
-* When the player collides with an enemy whose mode is 'flee', that enemy's position is re-set to the center of the board, after a short delay
+* When the player collides with an enemy whose mode is 'flee', after a short delay that enemy's position is re-set to a point near the center of the board (representing the bridge on a starship).
-* When the player collides with an enemy whose mode is not 'flee', game-play moves to a second board.
-On this second board, if/when the player again collides with an enemy not in 'flee' mode, the player loses a life and is returned to the first board.
+* Game play switches between two boards until the player loses all of their lives.
+On the first board, when the player collides with an enemy whose mode is not 'flee', the player does not lose a life but game-play moves to the second board.
+On this second board, if/when the player again collides with an enemy not in 'flee' mode, the player then loses one life and is returned to the first board, where game-play continues (all dots and pills are replenished).
-*The game is over when the player looses all three of their starting lives, or when the player reaches a specified winning score (the same as that for original pacman, 3,333,360).
+* The game is over when the player looses all three of their starting lives, or when the player reaches a specified winning score, which is the same as that for original pacman, 3,333,360.
+* On the game ending, the player is given their final score and the option to play again, starting the game from scratch.

+## Player and Enemy classes
+There is a Player class and an Enemy class, which extends the class of Player.
+Class properties and methods are outlined in various sections below.

+## Game grid
+Game-play takes place on a grid.
+The starting point for the grid is a 2-dimensional array of strings.
+This is a simple representation of what will be the rendered grid (the game board).
+Starting with an array allows easy manipulation of the board appearance.
+In the array, walls are represented by 'X', and passageways by an 'o'.

+A function itterates over the array, creating a div for each 'X' and each 'o' and adding them to a rendered (grid) container. divs (i.e. cells within the grid) are also styled accordingly via this function -- including, with help from a seperate function, addition of html that will render appearance of dots and pills on the grid.
+In addition, the function builds up another 2D array ('cells'), containing information on all of the newly created divs and their attributes.
+Each element of the cells array can be thought of as referencing a y (vertical) and an x (horizontal) positon within the grid, such: cells[y][x]

+An instance of Player is stored as 'playerOne', along with four instances of Enemy (enemyOne, enemyTwo, enemyThree, enemyFour).
+All instances of Player and Enemy are instantiated with y-x coordinates, to allow their positioning on the grid.

 ## Enemy chase and flee modes